 4.5.5 The past subjunctive in adverbial clauses

-As you saw in the previous chapter, when you have a sentence last requires the subjunctive and it is in the past, you will need to use the past subjunctive (also called the imperfect subjunctive).
+As you saw in the previous chapter, when you have a sentence that requires the subjunctive and it is in the past, you will need to use the past subjunctive (also called the imperfect subjunctive).
 You reviewed how to conjugate the past subjunctive in the previous chapter.
-Now, let’s take a look at what a few sentences with adverbial clauses and the subjunctive or indicative:
+Now, let’s take a look at a few sentences with adverbial clauses in the subjunctive or indicative:

 Always subjunctive: